jaysinh01/Jane_street_market_prediction/README.md

 ## Introduction:

-In machine learning, there are many algorithms to choose from.
-What algorithm to choose can be filtered analysing the problem and the data.
-Oftentimes, after the filtration process, we are still left with multiple algorithms to select from.
-In this case, if feasible, we should train and tune multiple algorithm to find the better algorithm.
+In machine learning, there are many algorithms to select for a model.
+What algorithm to choose can be filtered by analysing the problem and the data.
+After the filtration process, we are often left with multiple algorithms to select for a model.
+In this case, if feasible, we should train and tune multiple algorithms to find the best algorithm.
 In this report, we dive into the practice of using and tuning different models.
-The report will go through each step involved in solving a machine learning problem.
-First, we will define a problem.
-Second, we will tweak our data to fit the problem.
-Third, we will define and tune the models.
-Lastly, we will compare and evaluate models.
+The report will go through each step involved in solving a machine learning problem:
+  1. We will define a problem.
+  2. We will tweak our data to fit the problem.
+  3. We will define and tune the models.
+  4. We will compare and evaluate the models.
-The 3 models to be used in the report are:
+The three models to be used in the report are:
   1. XGBoost
   2. Logistic Regression
   3. Neural network

 ## Problem Formulation: